AI-Ahmed/Sign-language-detection/README.md

 ## Features

-- Building Accurate model using application of MobileNet.
+- Building an Accurate model using the application MobileNet.
 - The model is light and fast – so, you will not be afraid to run it into mobile devices.
-- The notebook includes everything you need from documentray.
+- The notebook includes everything you need from the documentary.
-- This model built on google colab – if you decide to run the model in google platforms cloud, you will find how the directory being dealed with.
+- This model is built on google colab – if you decide to run the model in google platforms cloud, you will find how the directory is being dealt.
-- Lastly, This model is in the production level which means you can use it into your application without haveing any problem.
+- Lastly, This model is at the production level means you can use it in your application without having any problems.

 ## Model Architecture
 ```